 She emphasised that women’s leadership contributes to improved public services, stronger community engagement, and more inclusive economic opportunities.
 Empowering women in local governance also supports the implementation of the Sustainable Development Goals and ASEAN’s broader development agenda.

-Looking Ahead The mission concluded with several follow-up initiatives aimed at strengthening collaboration between UCLG ASPAC and its Philippine partners.
-Through these engagements, the mission reaffirmed the central role of cities and municipalities in shaping ASEAN’s future and advancing sustainable, inclusive development across the region.
+The mission concluded with several follow-up initiatives aimed at strengthening collaboration between UCLG ASPAC and its Philippine members.
+Through these engagements, the mission reaffirmed the central role of cities and municipalities in shaping sustainable and inclusive local development across the region.